PAGE UNDER CONSTRUCTION

 |

-The examples below show only a few of the accepted shades, for you to get an idea of the range of shades possible with Seal Bay.
+The examples above show only a few of the accepted shades, for you to get an idea of the range of shades possible with Seal Bay.
 Overall, the color bar above should be your guide for the acceptable range of coloration.

 Please note: Nordanner genes may simplify certain genes from real life.
 Genes may not present in Nordanner the way they do in real life or in other ARPG breeds, and are as close to being realistic as possible while still maintaining standards within the breed.